vitorjaguat/react-notes/index.md

 ### Functions as props

 We can also pass functions as props.
-This is particularly useful when we want to change the state of a parent component FROM a child component.
+This is particularly useful when we want to change the state of a parent component FROM a child component, or to pass data from child to perent (see max58).
 In this situation, we have to pass the set state function from the parent to the child as a prop, then point to that prop wherever in out child component.

 ```js
 //App.js